 Approaching the Torre Rognosa or Torre dell'Orologio.

 the Torre del Comune, alternatively simply the Torre Grossa, finished in 1311.
 But why?
-It's hard to call it a "Who's buried in Grant's Tomb?" question, but don't jump to conclusions.
-An alternative to the defensive tower is the much more mundane explanation that the town specialized in making saffron-colored cloth, most valuable in great lengths and prepared by drying in a dark, dust-free space.
+The reflex is to assume something about defensive measures, but the truth is more mundane.
+The town specialized in making saffron-colored cloth, most valuable in great lengths and prepared by drying in a dark, dust-free space.
 Imagine the interior of the towers full of dimly lit golden banners.

 The Devil's Tower and Palace of Cortes.
 The external holes supported stairs or walkways, some linking towers to each other.